To view data on fine particle pollution from key sites along with the New South Wales (Australia) coast, please see below.

 ANSTO is part of an ongoing Regional Co-operative Agreement (RCA) project studying both fine and coarse air particles in 14 countries including Australia, Bangladesh, China, India, Indonesia, Korea, Malaysia, Mongolia, New Zealand, Pakistan, Philippines, Sri Lanka, Thailand and Vietnam.

 Already the information collected, called the Asia-Pacific Aerosol Database (A-PAD), is proving to be an invaluable resource for developing new air pollution models and pollution reduction strategies based on better quantification of local source contributors, as well as the influence of sources like long-range transport on the particle concentrations at a site.

 What are fine particles?

 Figure 1.
 The distribution of fine particle air pollution for each of the member countries between 2002-2008.
-In this box and whisker plot the hatched boxes contain 25%-75% of the measurements for each country, the vertical whiskers from each box cover the 95% confidence interval, the (+) signs are the means and the horizontal bars the median values.
+In this box and whisker plot, the hatched boxes contain 25%-75% of the measurements for each country, the vertical whiskers from each box cover the 95% confidence interval, the (+) signs are the means and the horizontal bars the median values.
 The remaining points outside the box and whiskers represent extreme values.

-The red horizontal bar at 35 µg/m³ is the current US EPA 24 hour maximum fine particle goal and the green horizontal bar at 15 µg/m³ is annual average goal.
+The red horizontal bar at 35 µg/m³ is the current US EPA 24 hour maximum fine particle goal and the green horizontal bar at 15 µg/m³ is an annual average goal.

 Figure 2: Back trajectory plots and intersections for extreme Soil events between 2001-2008.
 The symbols within the desert regions (boxes) represent the number of trajectory intersections that impacted the Hanoi site between April 2001 and December 2008 with Soil levels above 6 µg/m³.